jhundley9109/jsyncd/README.md

   - Each **appConfig** has an array of directories.
 Multiple local directories can be synced to multiple destination directories.
   - Each **appConfig** can accept a full range of `chokidar` options instructing the program how/what directories to monitor for changes.
   - **rsyncFlags** option takes a full range of `rsync` flags instructing rsync on how to sync the files that are monitored by `chokidar`.
 Recommended to use at least '`a`' (archive) and '`i`' (itemized_changes for logging).
-A default config file can be placed in `~/.config/jsyncd/config.js`.
-A template can be found in `config_example.js`.
+A default config file can be placed in `~/.config/jsyncd/config.mjs`.
+A template can be found in `config_example.mjs`.

 Options are:
   - **logFile** Path to where STDOUT will be redirected.
 Required when `daemonize` is `true`.